People on Tik Tok are going mad for the immersive experience

 Ever think of that huge, gross island of plastic floating in the Pacific Ocean, the one that pops up on the news every few months and that scientists reckon could be anywhere between the size of Texas and Russia, and feel totally, depressingly helpless?

-The original promo vid (at the bottom) provided an enticing taste of deep blue, submerged imagery and intense tidal energy, kind of like an aquarium but, erm, without much actual, real water.
-It didn't, apparently, adequately prepare people for what they ended up encountering.
+The original promo vid (at the bottom) provided an enticing taste of deep blue, submerged imagery and intense tidal energy, kind of like an aquarium but, erm, without much actual water.
+It didn’t, apparently, adequately prepare people for what they ended up encountering.

-To make it even better, for every visitor a donation is being made to Conservation International to help protect 1 square kilometre of ocean.
-So just by attending, you can make a difference.
+To make it even better, for every visitor, SC Johnson is making a donation to Conservation International to help protect 1 square kilometre of ocean, with a minimum commitment of 9,000 sq km, an area six times the size of Greater London.
+So just by turning up, you can make a difference.

 How to be plastic-free at home.